evertedsphere/suzuri/README.md

 ### credits

-the morphological analyser is forked from notmecab-rs
+* the morphological analyser is forked from notmecab-rs
+* the templating engine is forked from stpl